Anthonyushie/nostr-mood/README.md

    - Positive/negative words identified
    - Post content and metadata

+### Prediction Markets

+After analyzing a post, you can:
+1. **Create prediction markets** based on sentiment thresholds
+2. **Place bets** on whether sentiment will reach certain levels
+3. **View live odds** that update as more bets are placed
+4. **Automatic settlement** when markets expire based on re-analyzed sentiment

 ### YakiHonne Widget Mode

 When embedded in YakiHonne, the widget automatically:
 - Connects to the parent application
 - Displays user information
 - Provides a "Share Analysis" button to post results to Nostr
+- Lightning payments for prediction market bets

 ## Supported Nostr Relays